chang-chi-0000/Instance-segmentation/README.md

 ```

 ### training
-Just run `python hw3.py` then the program will run 30 epochs
+After including input images, just run `python hw3.py` then the program will run for 30 epochs
 ### testing
-To produce json file, run `python hw3.py --test <epoch>` and the json file`0650726.json` can be created
+To produce the json file, run `python hw3.py --test <epoch>` and the json file`0650726.json` can be created